jaewonyeee/donghaeng-app/README.md

 Run <mark>'npx expo start'</mark> (or npm start).

 ## Development Environment Compatibility
 The development environment has been confirmed to work on Windows 11 only.<br> It is likely that it will not run on Mac or Linux.
+This app is built using React Native and Expo.

 ## Development Notes